KaiiMenai/pands-project/README.md

         3. Outputs a scatter plot of each pair of variables.
         4. Performs any other analysis you think is appropriate.

+## Basic Data Checks

+The iris dataset contains 150 samples of 3 species, there are 50 samples for each of the species.
+Each sample has 4 measurements taken (other than species/class), these are: petal length, petal width, sepal length, and sepal width.

+## Histograms and scatter plots - what do we see?

 # References

 UC Irvine Machine Learning Repository: Iris Data Set - https://archive.ics.uci.edu/ml/datasets/iris